Wacky Wales: Plot

 Before he sacrifices the Goodies, he leads his congregation in a devotional song, which just happens to be a well-known rugby song.
 The Goodies, recognising the song, throw themselves into singing in full voice.
 This surprises the Reverend.
 When the Goodies press this temporary advantage by pretending to be Welsh, the Reverend declares that he can't kill fellow Welshmen, tells them that his church (revealed as "Welsh Druids") worships the game of rugby union, and invites the Goodies to join them.
 Tim declines on the basis that they are Church of England.
 The Reverend claims that his is the greatest religion, and Tim challenges him to prove it.
 This results in the "Ecclesiastical Rugby Sevens" competition, in which various teams made up from churchmen from religious groups play against each other (one of the Seven Rugby teams is made up entirely of Derek Nimmos, and the "Festival of Light" is dominated by Mary Whitehouse, who is amusingly brutal).

 Eventually, the "Welsh Druids" win the tournament, and their celebrations are less than holy.
-Tim discovers that half of the Welsh rugby national team are not holy and they're playing with the "Druids", and he disqualifies the team because they had brought in nonreligious players.
+Tim discovers that the Reverend has got half of the Welsh rugby national team who are not holy and they're playing with the "Druids", and he disqualifies the team because they had brought in non-religious players.
 The "Druids" take offence at being denied their rightful position as winners, and decide to use the Goodies as balls in a rough informal game of rugby.
 The trio eventually had enough and starts playing the game with their wits to outmatched the Welsh team from the streets and back the rugby.
 Finally Graeme uses a line-marking machine to make a trapdoor to dispose of them, leaving The Goodies to play the football to score a very easy winning try and conversion with no opposition.